 Volunteers work in boarding houses for approximately 8 - 10 hours per week, and in Day School approximately 23 hours per week.
 Flexibility is the key requirement and hours in either area can be negotiated.
 We try to provide an experience for volunteers that they will not forget while they support our educational, sporting and welfare programs for all our remote Indigenous and Darwin’s non-indigenous students.

 During the weekdays meals are provided in the dining room.
 At weekends volunteers are given money in lieu of meals in the dining room to purchase food.
 Volunteers are also given an allowance of $10/day during the week days for lunch.
-This is collected by the volunteers every fortnight from our pay clerk.
-Breakfast food is picked up from the dining room twice a week.
-Allowance is $140 per week plus in lieu of meals of $40 for weekends.
-Total $180 a week.
-You will be paid fortnightly into your bank account.
-If you are an overseas student you will be encouraged to open a bank account in the first week of your stay at Kormilda.
-During the holidays between Terms 1 and 2 or Terms 3 and 4 you will continue to receive the normal allowances.
+This is paid into your account.
+Volunteers pick up breakfast food from the dining room twice a week.
+Volunteers receive an allowance is $140 per week plus in lieu of meals of $40 for weekends.
+These allowances plus lunch allowance brings your weekly total to $230 a week.
+This will be paid fortnightly into your bank account.
+If you are an overseas volunteer you will need to open a bank account in the first week at Kormilda.
+Commonwealth bank is our suggested bank.
+During the holiday period between Terms 1 and 2 or Terms 3 and 4 you will continue to receive these allowances.
 Only during the four week break in June/July no allowances will be paid.
+This is the usual change over from one group of volunteers to the next new group.
 Accommodation will still be provided if needed.

 Volunteers have the same access to Kormilda College e-mail and internet system as any staff member.
+However down loading programs is restricted to educational use.
+No down loading for recreational use is permitted.
 An account will be setup before you arrive.
 Staff protocol for Internet use must be followed.

 Clothing is neat casual.
 Females are not to wear revealing clothes – no strappy singlet tops, short skirts or short shorts.
 It is important to dress modestly and respectfully, as much as the hot and humid weather will allow.
-Past volunteers have caused offense to Indigenous students by wearing revealing clothes.
-Please refer to your host and previous volunteers for advice.
+Kormilda provides corporate polo shirts for staff and volunteers.
+Volunteers are actively encouraged to wear these when representing the school on excursions or sports.